Neo-X/Glens_Blog/content/2018-01-19-DeepRL-Algorithms.md

 **Cons:**

 1. Does not explicitly provide a formalism for the exploration to be used.
-1. Needs a target network to increase stability while learning action-valued function.
+1. Needs a target network to increase stability while learning an action-valued function.

-### Trust Region Policy Optimization (TRPO)
+## Trust Region Policy Optimization (TRPO)

-TRPO is a great algorithm with some very good theoretical properties.
+[TRPO](https://arxiv.org/abs/1502.05477) is a great algorithm with some very good theoretical properties.
 Stochastic policy optimization can be challenging becasue the stochasticity can change quickly.
 This in combination with the properties deep neural networks, in particular that deep nets like to recieve nice small gradients.
 When the stochasticity grows so do the gradients, when the gradients grow so to can (and usually does) the stochasticity of the policy.
 TRPO uses congugate gradient decent with line search to optimize the policy parameters $\theta$ will applying a constraint the the KL divergence.
 The KL divergence constraint assist in keeping the stochastic distribution the policy models from changing to much between updates.

 **Pros:**